 Stocks tend to trade in tandem with how to market is trading.
 So a neutral market typically has sideways trading stocks.
 The trend really is our friend.

 Time isn’t a factor is point and figure charting.
 Only price movement matters.
 If price doesn’t move than the chart doesn’t change.
 As a result, any small price movements throughout the day are filtered out.

-Advantages of a Point and Figure Chart
+Advantages of a P&F Chart

 There are advantages to the point and figure chart.
 You get a unique look at price action with this charting style.
 It filters out the noise and small price movement.
 As a result, a chart like this isn’t necessarily good for a day trader who likes scalping the small moves.

 You’re only seeing the major price moves.
 The high price stocks can move a lot during the day.
 For example, Amazon moved a total of $50 in one direction, in one day at the end of last year.
 That’s a pretty significant move.